Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

-Conspiracy cases involve two or more people working together to commit a criminal act.
+Drug Conspiracy cases involve two or more people working together to commit a criminal act.
 However, the agreement alone is enough to constitute the crime of conspiracy.
-The individuals involved need not complete the act, but if they succeed, they can be charged with both conspiracy and the underlying offense.
+The individuals involved need not complete the act, but if they succeed.
+They can be charged with both conspiracy and the underlying offense.

 If you were charged with conspiracy to manufacture or distribute controlled substances, you could face serious penalties, including jail time.
 An Amarillo drug conspiracy lawyer could carefully scrutinize the evidence against you and pursue all available defenses.
 Contact an experienced criminal attorney today to discuss your case.